 - Salt.
 Just a little salt flavors this homemade pie crust without making it salty.

 - Sour cream.
 Yep, sour cream!
-Sour cream is the secret ingredient in my pie crust recipe.
+Sour cream is the secret ingredient in my pie crust recipe (and in my sour cream pound cake, among others!).
 Using sour cream takes a lot of the guesswork out of this recipe and there’s no fussing with various amounts of ice water.
 It gives this homemade pie crust a lovely depth of flavor that is not overwhelming or obvious, but does add an extra special subtle touch to the finished product.
 Mostly, though, I just love it because it makes this recipe so easy!
 If you don’t have sour cream, full-fat Greek yogurt will also work, but try to use sour cream if you can!

 SAM’S TIP: That’s right, you don’t need ice water to make my pie crust recipe!
 I use an exact amount of sour cream instead.
 No more guessing how much ice water to use or worrying if your water is cold enough.